Search

 Some common probiotics used in skincare are lactococcus, bifida, streptococcus thermophilus, saccharomyces, lactobacillus, and leuconostoc.
 “Prebiotics” are also used in skincare.

-You can read here to understand how probiotics in skincare are made.
+You can read here to learn how probiotics in vegan skincare are made.

 What is the difference between prebiotics and probiotics?